 Subway operations include the Toei Ōedo Line, the Toei Shinjuku Line, and the Marunouchi Line.

 Find your way to the northwest part of the station, and exit on the west side.
-Generally, more or less.
+Generally toward the northwest, anyway.
 There are over 200 exits.
 So, exit on the west side and then make your way north.
 Get close enough and then walk a little.

 Below, I have exited on the west side near the north end, and I'm facing north.
 I'll want to go toward the green sign in the distance, just to the left of the tall building with the Uniqlo sign.

 Here, I'm looking across the busy bus station toward the west and some of the Shinjuku office towers.